-Silk Factory - The Silk Factory is an educational journey through the production of silk, one of China's most famous and luxurious materials.
+Silk Mill - An educational journey through the production of silk, one of China's most famous and luxurious materials.
 Learn about the use of silkworms and silk moths in its production; the manufacturing process; as well as silk's journey along the Silk Road which brought this product across Asia and Europe.